snakesch/clusterAnalysis/README.md

   --window WINDOW      window size for finding signal aggregates (default: 5000) --verbose VERBOSE    level of verbosity (default: INFO)
 ```
+Warning: Users are advised not to change `--window` as it may alter the expected behavior of ClusterAnalyzer.

 ## Result
 ClusterAnalyzer extracts clusters, duplets that may possibly be associated with the phenotype of interest.
 Singletons can be excluded from the report with `--no_singletons`.
 An example of output report is provided below.